Compact Neural Network Algorithm for Electrocardiogram Classification: Results

 \section{Results}

-The results of our neural network were tracked using a confusion matrix after each iteration.
-The results of 100 iterations were averaged to produce the final confusion matrix which is presented in Fig. \ref{fig:PQRST_architecture}.
-Our compact neural network has achieved strong performance, reaching an accuracy of 97.36\%.
-These promising results indicate that the features extracted from the ECGs provide a reliable and relevant data source for the detection and classification of arrhythmic disorders.
+The results were recorded using a confusion matrix after each iteration.
+The outcomes from 100 iterations were averaged to generate the final confusion matrix which is presented in Fig. \ref{fig:PQRST_architecture}.
+Our compact neural network algorithm has achieved an exceptionally strong performance, reaching an accuracy of 97.36\%.
+These promising results indicate that the features extracted from the ECG signals provide a reliable, comprehensive and relevant data source for the detection and classification of arrhythmic disorders.
 Further analysis of the results, including sensitivity, specificity, F1 score, and accuracy for each class, is documented in Table~\ref{tab:results}.